 10 top tips for making your business cards a great success

 The business card of today can be exciting, different and memorable.
 So, you are here to figure out what type fits your brand best.
 How can you use this small piece of card to make a brilliant first impression?
-These top tips will help you decide what theme and style of card of card you want.
+These top tips will help you decide what theme and style of card you want.

 Cheap isn’t always cheerful

 You may think that getting an inexpensive or free business card is a savvy way to save on costs, especially when on a budget.
 However, consider this from your client’s point of view.
-A cheap, poorly designed card isn’t memorable and conveys the message that your produce or service is offered on a budget too.
+A cheap, poorly designed card isn’t memorable and conveys the message that your product or service is offered on a budget too.
 It’s a false economy!
 That doesn’t mean you have to spend a fortune.
-It means consider the impression you want to make carefully.
+It means considering the impression you want to make carefully.
 Investing at this early stage means its more likely your card will be kept and used later.

 Research and replicate